 Jeanne D. Tyler Grand Ballroom

-The 9,000 square foot ballroom can accommodate up to 550 for a seated dinner with a dance floor.
+The ballroom can accommodate up to 550 guests for a seated dinner with a dance floor.
 It can be configured for many events including wedding receptions, dinners, dances, antique and craft shows, or business meetings.
-It has a stage, large dance floor, and fully equipped kitchen.
+It has a stage, a large dance floor, and a fully equipped kitchen.
 Use of the Ballroom includes Stambaugh owned tables and chairs for up to 550.

 Anne K. Christman Memorial Hall